JudeQuintana/terraform-modules/networking/generate_routes_to_other_vpcs/docs/compiler-semantic-toolchain.md

 ## Equivalence

+Translation validation.
 Proves that two different policy declarations produce identical reachability.
 This is the network policy equivalent of "these two programs compute the same function."

 ```json
 {